The economic downturn has had a negative impact on plans to fund the Ulster Canal, the Irish Government said.

-Planning permission to reopen the 14km route from Lough Erne in Co Fermanagh to Clones in Co Monaghan has been granted by the authorities north and south of the border.
+Planning permission to reopen the 8.7-mile route from Lough Erne in Co Fermanagh to Clones in Co Monaghan has been granted by the authorities north and south of the border.

-New towpaths and bridges will be created as part of the 35 million euro work, which is expected to take three years.
+New towpaths and bridges will be created as part of the £29.6 million work, which is expected to take three years.

 The Ulster Canal is a disused waterway running through parts of Counties Armagh, Tyrone, Fermanagh, Cavan and Monaghan.
 It originally linked the Lough Erne river system to Lough Neagh but has not been used since 1929.

 The Irish Government has agreed to cover the full cost of building the canal but it was always the intention that the project would be funded from the annual allocations to cross-border body Waterways Ireland, the Department for Arts, Heritage and the Gaeltacht said.

 A key consideration throughout the process was that the canal project would be supported by a significant level of projected income from the commercialisation of certain Waterways Ireland assets, the spokeswoman added.